 - Are items ordered regularly?
-If not, they may not be suitable, but, on the other hand, Serial Prescribing can help achieve better compliance for repeat medication. - If they are ordered regularly but at different times, the community pharmacist can help align the medications.
+If not, they may not be suitable, but, on the other hand, serial prescribing can help achieve better compliance for repeat medication. - If items are ordered regularly but at different times, the community pharmacy team can help align the medications.